 Recovering from a substance use disorder in the relative seclusion of a sober living home can allow individuals to reintegrate into the world at a comfortable and unhurried pace.
 Research has actually shown that people who remain in a recovery program longer have lower rates of relapse down the road.
-In San Diego and its surrounding neighborhoods, people seeking San Diego sober living homes have a variety of options to suit their particular situations.
+People seeking for sober living in San Diego have a variety of options to suit their particular situations.

-While not all San Diego sober living homes will allow residents to bring along their furry friends, some pet-friendly sober living houses actually have in-house pets for residents to enjoy and take care of.
+While not all sober living homes in San Diego will allow residents to bring along their furry friends, some pet-friendly sober living houses actually have in-house pets for residents to enjoy and take care of.
 Couples who are interested in sober living homes can choose from a number of co-ed sober living houses.
 The vast majority of sober living homes, however, are single-sex, so that residents can eliminate distractions and focus on their recovery.

-There are a number of resources available for individuals seeking San Diego sober living homes.
+There are a number of resources available for individuals seeking sober living in San Diego.
 For people graduating from treatment programs, case workers can provide sober living home recommendations as part of an aftercare plan.
 If you’re not affiliated with a treatment center but attend 12-step meetings, members of your fellowship can also often provide recommendations.

 Individuals doing solitary research can consult the website of The Sober Living Network.
-The Sober Living Network sets quality standards for sober living apartments and houses throughout the United States.
-Sober living homes that meet their criteria can become members of The Sober Living Coalition.
+The website sets quality standards for sober living apartments and houses throughout the United States.
+Facilities that meet their criteria can become members of The Sober Living Coalition.
 These approved facilities are safe, well-managed, and ethical.
-To research sober living homes in your area, you can use The Sober Living Network’s free search tools.
+To research sober living in San Diego, you can use The Sober Living Network’s free search tools.

 Design for Recovery stands out from other San Diego area sober living homes not only because it is strongly rooted in the 12 steps of recovery, but it is also a highly structured program centered on the principles of honesty, integrity, accountability, responsibility, and service.
 Addicts who are floundering in recovery and repeatedly relapsing can find lasting sobriety in Design for Recovery, which is known as one of the best sober living homes in the San Diego area.